 Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

-If you’re feeling a steady drag—projects that never quite land, priorities that keep multiplying, leaders who are “responsible” but not truly accountable—this is usually why.
+If you are feeling a steady drag—projects that never quite land, priorities that keep multiplying, leaders who are “responsible” but not truly accountable—this is usually why.

 In most companies, ownership is assigned at the activity level.